Support us | Visit us | Contact us

 This event will bring together an interdisciplinary group of scientists from the UK and abroad to speak about the latest progress in the field of cell polarity research, from basic principles to medical implications.
 It will be a unique opportunity to bring together basic and translational scientists and the public, to discuss this important subject at a high calibre meeting.

 Biographies of the organisers and speakers are available below and you can also download the draft programme (PDF).
-Recorded audio of the presentations will be available on this page after the event and the papers will be published in a future issue of Philosophical Transactions B.
+Recorded audio of the presentations are now available below and the papers have been published in an issue of Philosophical Transactions B.

 This event is intended for researchers in relevant fields and is free to attend.
 There are a limited number of places and registration is essential.
 An optional lunch is offered and should be booked during registration (all major credit cards accepted).